 A maintenance bond is a construction bond guaranteeing that a contractor will fix any workmanship problems that arise after a project is finished.
 The project owner typically requires the bond as protection from financial losses for a specified period.
 It safeguards against potential shortcomings in workmanship, ensuring the contractor remains accountable for their obligations after project completion.

-This bond sometimes goes by other names, such as warranty bond or guarantee bond.
+This bond often goes by other names, such as warranty bond or guarantee bond.

 What does a maintenance bond cover?